 - symptoms that are slow to resolve

 In general, doctors recommend a combination of treatments.
 These treatments include:

-- Psychotherapy.
-People with FND related to a stressful or traumatic event, or an underlying mental health condition, may benefit from working with a psychotherapist or psychologist.
-Some individuals with FND undergo cognitive behavior therapy (CBT).
+- Psychotherapy: People with FND related to a stressful or traumatic event or an underlying mental health condition may benefit from working with a psychotherapist or psychologist.
+Some individuals with FND undergo

-- Physical therapy.
-The physical symptoms of FND, such as impaired movement or muscle weakness or pain, may be treated with physical therapy.
+- Physical therapy: People may treat the physical symptoms of FND, such as impaired movement or muscle weakness, or pain, with physical therapy.

-- Medication.
-Anti-anxiety drugs or antidepressants may help to treat the stress or anxiety that contributed to the onset of FND.
+- Medication: Antianxiety drugs or antidepressants may help treat the stress or anxiety that contributed to the onset of FND.

 Once reassured that their symptoms are not related to a physical condition or serious illness, many people with FND recover.